Operation Deny Flight: Bombing of Pale and the hostage crisis

-Downing of Scott O'Grady
+Mrkonjić Grad incident

-After the seizure of the 377 hostages, NATO did not carry out further air strikes, but it did continue regular air patrol operations in support of the no-fly zone.
+After the seizure of the 377 UNPROFOR hostages, NATO did not carry out further air strikes, but it did continue regular air patrol operations in support of the no-fly zone.
 On 2 June 1995, Captain Scott O'Grady of the United States Air Force was sent on a routine no-fly zone patrol in his F-16.
 While on patrol, O'Grady's F-16 was shot down by a Serb SA-6 surface-to-air missile system near Mrkonjić Grad.
 O'Grady ejected safely, but found himself trapped in Serb-controlled territory.
 According to many US officials, he may have been deliberately targeted so that the Serbs could take an American hostage.

 After O'Grady was shot down, tensions increased greatly between NATO and the Bosnian Serbs.
 A number of US commanders called for immediate retaliatory air strikes; however, the Serbs still held the majority of the hostages seized after the bombing of Pale.
 The threat to the hostages prevented NATO from acting more forcefully, and the Serbs released 121 hostages immediately after the incident in an effort to cool tensions.
 Nonetheless, the situation remained explosive for the next six days until O'Grady was rescued on 8 June by the 3rd Battalion 8th Marines 2nd Marine Division, ending the calls for immediate offensive action.
 Shortly thereafter, the Serbs released the remaining hostages.
 As a result of the incident, NATO ordered that all further sorties be accompanied by aircraft designed for suppression of enemy air defenses (SEAD).

-On 11 August, a USAF MQ-1 Predator UAV was shot down by Serb antiaircraft fire in the same area, while another was lost to mechanical failure on 14 August.
+On 11 August, a USAF MQ-1 Predator UAV was shot down by Serb antiaircraft fire over Krepšić, near Brčko, while another was lost to mechanical failure on 14 August.